HuffmanMainNode/Cui-Bono-Audit-Tool/README.md

 - **Automated Governance:** DAS Mesh-Governance and DAO-based kernel access control.
 - **Recursive Stability:** Self-evolving defensive sharding and stability-decay neutralization.
 - **Certification:** Path to the 400-phase God-Tier Sovereign Singularity.

+Creation by Robert Huffman (MrCakes931) for public open source use.